 (NOTE: Feel free to add a little bit more cannabis, or a little bit less, based on how potent you want your butter to be.
 After going through the process multiple times you’ll have a more solid idea of what dosage suits your needs best.
 Also, pay attention to the THC level of the strain you’re using; higher THC levels will result in more potent butter).

-Step II: Simmer and Cook
+Step 2: Simmer and Cook the Cannabutter

 Your next task is to pour 6 cups of water into a pot and heat it up to the point of simmering.
 Once you have a good simmer going on, then it’s time to add the stick of butter and your ground cannabis into the pot.

 You will see the butter melt while you begin to smell the fresh odor of cannabinoids being extracted from the marijuana.
 Continue to cook and stir the herb/butter/water concoction occasionally for at least an hour.
 The longer you heat the cannabis, the more cannabinoids will be extracted.
 However, within an hour or two you should have it reaching close to full extraction, and that means full potency.

 (NOTE: At no point during the process do you want to let the water reach boiling point.
 If cannabis is cooked at boiling temperatures, the cannabinoids will actually be “burnt off” or evaporated and the butter will lose potency.
 Probably not what you’re hoping for).

 So, it’s been around an hour and a half.
 You’ve been stirring the pot with cannabis, simmering water, and a stick of butter.
 The fresh scent of cannabutter pervades through the house, which means you’re ready for the next step.